-13. Pre-school education involve kindergarten or child guidance center also known as TADIKA for children aged 4 to 6 years old and is provided by several government agencies i.e. the Ministry of Education, the Ministry of Rural and Regional Development and the National Unity Department.
+13. Pre-school education involve kindergarten or child guidance center also known as TADIKA for children aged 4 to 6 years old and is provided by several government agencies i.e. the Ministry of Education, the Ministry of Rural and Regional Development and the Department of National Unity and Integration.
 They are also provided by private bodies and voluntary organizations.